 We’ll keep this one simple.

-We are not pie in the sky strategy people.
-We like folks who know how to get in the weeds and make it happen.
-Over thinking isn’t what took us to 2 million students.
+We are not pie-in-the-sky strategy people.
+We like folks who know how to roll up their sleeves and make it happen.
+Over-thinking isn’t what took us to 6 million students; doing is what did :-)

 7) Open Up

 We are also very open communicators.
-We show it in ways big & small.
-The open floor of our office.
-The fact that anyone will take off their headphones and help you if you have a question.
-The transparency around our company & team goals.
+We show it in ways big and small: the open floor plan of our office; the way people will take off their headphones and help if you have a question; the transparency around our company and team goals.

 We like folks who get excited by that kind of openness.

-There are three philosophies which guide the choices we make and the marketplace we’re building.
+There are three philosophies that guide the choices we make and the marketplace we’re building.